 Autism diagnostic observation schedule (ADOS) assessment

 The autism diagnostic observation schedule assessment is also known as the ADOS assessment.
-It's a tool used to help clinicians assess autism in children, young people and adults.
+It is a tool used to help clinicians assess autism.
 It uses play and conversation to get information from your child or young person.

 Using the ADOS assessment we will be looking at your child or young person's:

 Clinicians cannot diagnose autism only using the ADOS assessment.
-It's used alongside other tools like observations or assessments from professionals.
-It's a snapshot of your child or young person's communication skills.
+It is used alongside other tools like observations or assessments from professionals.
+It is a snapshot of your child or young person's communication skills.
 It may not show the whole range of their strengths and difficulties.

 What to bring to the appointment